General Terms and Conditions

 (1) Booked courses and guided tours cannot be canceled by the customer, unless otherwise provided for in the statutory right of cancellation or the provisions set out in Paragraph 2.

-(2) Cancellation conditions for individually booked guided tours: An individually booked guided tour can be canceled free of charge in text form to the Visitor Service (e.g., e-mail, letter, fax) no later than six weeks in advance.
-Up to 21 days in advance, an individually booked guided tour can be cancelled upon payment of a cancellation fee of 50 EUR (weekdays) or 75 EUR (weekends) per tour.
-In case of cancellation less than 21 days before the agreed date, the full participation fee will be due.
-The same applies in case of no-show at the beginning of the event.
-The date of receipt of the cancellation by the Foundation is decisive for the calculation; the burden of proof is on the customer.
+(2) Cancellation conditions for individually booked tours: An individually booked guided tour can be cancelled free of charge in text form to the Visitor Service (e.g. e-mail, letter, fax) up to four weeks in advance at the latest.
+In the event of cancellation less than four weeks before the agreed date, the full participation fee will be due.
+The same applies to no-shows at the start of the event.
+The date of receipt of the cancellation by the Foundation is decisive for the calculation; the burden of proof lies with the customer.

 (3) The Foundation reserves the right to cancel the course/guided tour if demand is too low or due to force majeure (e.g. illness of the course instructor/no available guides).
 The cancellation should be made no later than one week before the implementation of the booked course / guided tour.
 In this case, the price and any system fee will be refunded to the customer.
 The Foundation shall not be liable for any futile expenses or other disadvantages incurred by the customer as a result of the cancellation.
 The Foundation reserves the right to make minor changes in the course program and to change the course instructor or guide.
 The age of registered children must correspond to the specified age group for the course, otherwise we reserve the right to refuse the participation of your child.